 Gaining U.S. citizenship can provide many opportunities for a resident of the United States.
 Among these are access to a U.S. passport, the right to vote in public elections, and protection from deportation.

 However, becoming an American citizen requires a few steps, from establishing your eligibility to filing, fingerprinting, attending an interview, passing tests of your knowledge of English and of U.S. civics, and attending an oath ceremony.

 The first question is whether you have a U.S. green card (lawful permanent residence).
-With very few exceptions, you must obtain a green card before you become eligible to apply for citizenship.
-So if you haven't yet reached this point, learn about your eligibility by reading "Eligibility for a U.S. Green Card."
+With few exceptions, you must obtain a green card before you become eligible to apply for citizenship.
+So if you haven't yet reached this point, learn about your eligibility by reading Can You Get a U.S. Green Card?.

-Once your application has been accepted, you will be mailed a date for your fingerprinting and biometrics.
+Soon after your application has been accepted, you will be mailed a date for your biometrics appointment.

 See our tips for filing the N-400 to find out what to expect.

 In order to process your application, a background check will have to be performed.
 You will be given a date and address to a local office where you will be fingerprinted.
-Your fingerprints will be run through the FBI for a background check.
+Your fingerprints will be run through the FBI and related databases for a background check.

-You probably won't need to hire a lawyer to apply for U.S. citizenship, unless you have some troublesome items in your background.
+You don't necessarily need to hire a lawyer to apply for U.S. citizenship, unless you have some troublesome items in your background.
 If you're ready to take on the task yourself, see Becoming a U.S. Citizen, A Guide to the Law, Exam & Interview, by Ilona Bray (Nolo).